-If the Enclosure Security Key and Disk Security Key do not match, you will not be able to access data stored on the disk or array.
+If the Enclosure Security Key and Disk Security Key do not match, you cannot access data stored on the disk or array.

 This ensures that the disk or array will remain inaccessible when removed from the system.

-In order to access data, the administrator will need to input the original "old" Enclosure Security Key.
+The administrator must input the original "old" Enclosure Security Key to access data.